• Home

 Zoom

+Are you interested in supporting the library?
 Looking for a volunteer opportunity?
-Want to help support the Silas Bronson Library?
-Come join the Friends of the Library at our monthly meeting and find out how you can get involved.
+Come to our meeting and find out how you can get involved!

-You can join the meeting in person or via Zoom.
-Click here to register for the Zoom link.
+Join in person at the library or join from home via Zoom.
+Click here to register for Zoom participation.

 The Philip V. Benevento Fund for Cultural Programs for Adults at the Silas Bronson Library was established in 2016 in honor of Waterbury’s City Historian and former Silas Bronson Library Board member Philip V. Benevento.
 The fund continues to grow through individual donations made to the Friends of the Silas Bronson Library.